-We will choose your body position for treatment for comfort and access to the acupuncture points we will be needling.
+We will choose your Healthy Body position for treatment for comfort and access to the acupuncture points we will be needling.
 The acupuncture needle sites should not be painful once the treatment setup is complete.
 We will ask you to identify any painful areas and we will adjust the needle position accordingly.

 Your first session can last from 5 to 15 minutes, depending on your treatment response.
 It is common to be tired after acupuncture and you may notice some autonomic nervous system responses, such as increased sweating.

 What Is the Benefit of Using Electrically-Stimulated Needles?

 We may add electrically-stimulated acupuncture needles after your first session to achieve longer-lasting pain relief and improved muscle function.
 This is determined on a case-by-case basis with an analysis of the clinical problems and treatment response to medical acupuncture.

 Acupuncture provided by a physiotherapist authorized to use dry needles is covered under physiotherapy benefits.
 Occasionally, your benefits may allow for billing under acupuncture.
 However, most extended benefit companies distribute their coverage according to the profession of the practitioner and not the specific treatment.
 You can contact your benefit provider for information about the specific policy as it relates to acupuncture coverage.

 We use medical acupuncture combined with physiotherapy to provide a more comprehensive treatment plan.
 Acupuncture will help you in achieving your pain relief and mobility goals.

 - Based on modern research and clinical anatomy.